EmbedJournal/embedjournal/_posts/2013-08-05-make-a-tray-to-suspend-pcbs-into-etchant.md

 tags: [ "EDA", "DIY" ]
 ---

-In this post I will document the procedure involved in making a tray to suspend PCBs.A The etchant (FeCl<sub>3 </sub>solution)A is toxic and cannot be handled with bare hands.
+In this post I will document the procedure involved in making a tray to suspend PCBs.
+The etchant (FeCl<sub>3 </sub>solution) is toxic and cannot be handled with bare hands.
 So I devised this easy and reusable method for suspending the PCBs with the toner into the solution.

 If you are planning to make PCBs once in a while, then this method could prove to be really useful and time saving.
 But if you are a one timer then this a tiresome venture and I will recommend you not to do it.

 Personally, I see no reason why you will want to do it only once.
-It's like and addiction to me these days.
+It's like an addiction to me these days.

 ### You will need